matplotlib/matplotlib/doc/users/recipes.rst

    plt.plot(r.date, r.close)
    plt.title('Default date handling can cause overlapping labels')

-Another annoyance is that if you hover the mouse over a the window and look in the lower right corner of the matplotlib toolbar (:ref:`navigation-toolbar`) at the x and y coordinates, you see that the x locations are formatted the same way the tick labels are, eg
+Another annoyance is that if you hover the mouse over the window and look in the lower right corner of the matplotlib toolbar (:ref:`navigation-toolbar`) at the x and y coordinates, you see that the x locations are formatted the same way the tick labels are, eg